jumpingjoy/watchnationpro/index.md

 * Is it bright enough when viewed in the dark?
 * View the watch from different angles and a different distance from your eyes and ensure that the clarity is uncompromised.

-#### ✅How to Connect Smartwatch to SmartPhone?
+#### How to Connect Smartwatch to SmartPhone?
 Check Compatible of the smartwatch with Mobile OS

 The Operating system in smartwatches must be compatible with your smartphone’s OS.
 Otherwise, you may not have access to few functions.